Finite-State Dimension and The Davenport Erd\H{o}s Theorem: Abstract

 \section{Abstract}

 A 1952 result of Davenport and Erd\H{o}s states that if $p$ is an integer-valued polynomial, then the real number $0.p(1)p(2)p(3)\dots$ is Borel normal in base ten.
 A later result of Nakai and Shiokawa extends this result to polynomials with arbitrary real coefficients and all bases $b\geq 2$.
 It is well-known that finite-state dimension, a finite-state effectivization of the classical Hausdorff dimension, characterizes the Borel normal sequences as precisely those sequences of finite-state dimension 1.
 For an infinite set of natural numbers, and a base $b\geq 2$, the base $b$ Copeland-Erd\H{o}s sequence of $A$, $CE_b(A)$, is the infinite sequence obtained by concatenating the base $b$ expressions of the numbers in $A$ in increasing order.
-In this work we investigate the possible relationships between the finite-state dimensions of $CE_b(A)$ and $CE_b(p(A))$ where $p$ is a polynomial.
-We show that, if the polynomial is permitted to have arbitrary real coefficients, then for any $s,s^\prime$ in the unit interval, there is a set $A$ of natural numbers and a linear polynomial $p$ so that the finite-state dimensions of $CE_b(A)$ and $CE_b(p(A))$ are $s$ and $s^\prime$ respectively.
-We also demonstrate that linear polynomials with rational coefficients do not change the finite-state dimension of any Copeland-Erd\H{o}s sequence, but there exist polynomials with rational coefficients of every larger integer degree that change the finite-state dimension of some sequence.
-To prove our main results, we develop techniques involving taking concatenated prefixes of a sequence as well as inserting a density zero set of strings into a sequence that may be of independent interest.
+In this work we investigate the possible relationships between the finite-state dimensions of $\CE_b(A)$ and $\CE_b(p(A))$ where $p$ is a polynomial.
+We show that, if the polynomial is permitted to have arbitrary real coefficients, then for any $s,s^\prime$ in the unit interval, there is a set $A$ of natural numbers and a linear polynomial $p$ so that the finite-state dimensions of $\CE_b(A)$ and $\CE_b(p(A))$ are $s$ and $s^\prime$ respectively.
+The corresponding result for strong finite-state dimension is also shown.
+We demonstrate that linear polynomials with rational coefficients do not change the finite-state dimension of any Copeland-Erd\H{o}s sequence, but there exist polynomials with rational coefficients of every larger integer degree that change the finite-state dimension of some sequence.
+We also prove the surprising fact that there exist sets $A$ and integer-valued monomials $p$ such that $CE_b(A)$ is normal, but $CE_b(p(A))$ has finite-state dimension strictly less than one.